 Heading to Beirut or want to bring a little piece of Lebanon into your kitchen?
 Here are 9 delicious Lebanese dishes you need to taste and try.
 If your kitchen needs a bit of Beirut or you want to explore some new foods, then you need to check out these delicious tasty treats.
 Lebanese food is hearty, with sugar, spice and all things nice!
 So test out these recipes yourself and you're bound to love them!

-The Kafta is a happy little lamb, beef or chicken meatball, filled with onion, parsley, breadcrumbs and spices.
-These guys are barbequed on skewers or served in a gravy.
+The kafta is a happy little lamb, beef or chicken meatball, filled with onion, parsley, breadcrumbs and spices.
+These guys are barbecued on skewers or served in a gravy.
 Saveur have a lamb recipe to get you started.

-photo credit: © Maureen Abood/Rose Water and Orange Blossoms
+© Maureen Abood / Rose Water and Orange Blossoms

 5. Rice Pilaf